bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Creating Infrastructure
 """""""""""""""""""""""""""""""

 The streaming needs the infrastructure - providers and services.
-Two types of providers are necessary for the demonstration task: Apache Zookeeper and SQL database.

-Services of three types are required: T-streams, Apache Zookeeper and SQL-database.
+We need the following providers for the demonstration task: Apache Zookeeper and SQL database.
+And the following services: T-streams, Apache Zookeeper and SQL-database.

 Providers creation
 '''''''''''''''''''''''''